scrapinghub/splash/docs/api.rst

     frame.
 Possible values are ``1`` (include) and ``0`` (exclude).
     Default is 0.

-    Use it to get HTTP status codes, cookies and headers.
+    Use it to get HTTP status codes and headers.
     Only information about "main" requests/responses is returned (i.e. information about related resources like images and AJAX queries is not returned).
 To get information about all requests and responses